deephyper/deephyper/docs/tutorials/hps_ml_basic.rst

     $ python -i test_config.py
     >>> test_config({})

-which gives the the following output:
+Running the script will give the the following output:

 .. code-block:: python
     :caption: [Out]